-We also have a bottom-up sustainability structure with respresentatives at each of our three main management levels (Divisional, Operating Group and Corporate).
+We also have a bottom-up sustainability structure with representatives at each of our three main management levels (Divisional, Operating Group and Corporate).
 Approximately 95% of our manufacturing Divisions have an energy management champion who works with members of our Global Energy Team to identify and implement high-priority energy management projects.
 The Global Energy Team functions across all of our Divisions and Operating Groups to share energy efficiency/management case studies and best practices.
-Each Operating Group has a sustainability team comprised of a range of product, process and functional skillsets, coordinated through a Group "lead".
-Operating Group sustainability leads participate in a sustainability steering committee headed by the Sustainability Champion, which consists of cross-functional corporate leaders representing operational improvement, environmental, purchasing, energy, real estate, R&D, legal/ corporate secretarial and finance, with other functions as needed.
-In connection with our evolving sustainability strategy and our commitment to achieving the carbon neutrality targets set in 2021, our energy reduction progress and initiatives are reported to our Sustainability Champion, helping to increase the visibility of these initiatives across our Operating Groups through the Sustainability Champion's regular interaction with other Operating Group Presidents.
+Each Operating Group's day-to-day sustainability activities are coordinated through a Group "lead".
+Operating Group sustainability leads participate in a sustainability steering committee headed by the Sustainability Champion, which consists of cross-functional corporate leaders representing operational improvement, environmental, purchasing, supplier risk management, energy, real estate, R&D, legal/corporate secretarial and finance, with other functions as needed.
+The Sustainability Steering Committee is led by the Sustainability Director who oversees and tracks the metrics and KPIs developed by the Committee, such as the energy reduction goals.
+The Sustainability Director leverages the multidisciplinary Committee to develop Magna's long-term sustainability and decarbonization strategy coupled with near-term metrics.
+In connection with our evolving sustainability Strategy and our commitment to achieving the carbon neutrality targets, our energy reduction progress and initiatives are reported to our Sustainability Champion, helping to increase the visibility of these initiatives across our Operating Groups through the Sustainability Champion's regular interaction with other Operating Group Presidents.